ashgole/r3f_walkthrough/README.md

 # ASHABB Tesla Car walkthrough - React Three Fiber

-### You're working on a project that renders 3D models using Three.js and React Three Fiber, incorporating GLTF models with dynamic lighting and shadows.
-The UI is built using React.js and TailwindCSS, with mobile responsiveness in mind.
-The project includes animations and camera controls for an interactive 3D experience.
+### This project utilizes Next.js and React Three Fiber to render and interact with 3D models on the web.
+The application features smooth scroll-based animations using ScrollControls and OrbitControls, making it responsive across devices.
+The 3D models are loaded using GLTF, and the UI is styled with TailwindCSS.
+Deployed on Vercel, the project showcases modern frontend development techniques with an emphasis on performance, responsiveness, and user interaction.

 ## Resource links